XProfessional1130/crypto-learning/README.md

    - Every pull request gets a unique preview URL
    - Test changes before merging to production
    - Access previews via Vercel dashboard or GitHub checks

+## Project Documentation

+Comprehensive documentation for the project is maintained in the `docs/context-rules` directory:

+- [Development Workflow](docs/context-rules/development-workflow.md) - Guidelines for the development process and Git workflow
+- [Project Context](docs/context-rules/project-context.md) - Essential information about the project architecture and design
+- [Common Issues](docs/context-rules/common-issues.md) - Solutions to frequently encountered problems
+- [Code Quality Standards](docs/context-rules/code-quality.md) - Coding standards and technical debt management

+These documents should be referenced regularly to maintain consistency across the project and ensure all development follows established best practices.

 ## License